oobianom/rpkg.api/README.md

-# api.rpkg.net R package - Unparalleled access to the API of rpkg.net to allow R users to add examples to various pages, update their R author profiles and so much more
+# api.rpkg.net R package - Unparalleled access to the API of rpkg.net for provided stores and retrieval to documents and Apps

 ## Official site: https://api.rpkg.net